The colors of fall are maybe my favorite and I combined two of my passions, art and sewing, to create these amazing fall

 See, it looks much better with the stitched embroidery.

 Once the pillow is dry you need to add the machine stitch embroidery.
 This is what the sewing machine pressure foot looks like.
 To stitch the flowers, place your printed leaf nearby and stick the veins of the leaf as seen in the photo, The good thing is that this does not have to be perfect.
 I like it better if it’s not perfect.

 Can you believe the difference between the painted-only leaves and the stitched leaves?

 Here is a closeup.
-See what I mean about it is messy?
+See what I mean about it being not perfect?
 It’s a good thing.
 I wasn’t kidding.

 This is what the pillow looked like after stitching.
-Iron the pillow afterward to flatten out the pillow cover.
+Iron the pillow afterward to flatten out the pillow cover and seal the paint.

 This is our dining room.
 You can see that I got my inspiration from all of the florals I got from Amazon Home.

 I love this pillow so much!
 And it was not hard to make.

-Here are two other pillows I made with paint and free motion stitch embroidery.
+Here are two other fall pillows I made with paint and free-motion stitch embroidery.